Tomorrow, and tomorrow, and tomorrow, Creeps in this petty pace from day to day,

 Ten Lessons From History

-3) Freedom is not a universal value.
-It only flourishes in special times and places
+3) Freedom is not a universal value; it only flourishes in special times and places.

 4) Power is a universal value